Approximations for the number of maxima and near-maxima in independent data: Negative binomial approximation for mixed binomials

 It is well-known that we may size-bias a sum of independent random variables by selecting one of these random variables with probabilities proportional to their means, and replacing the chosen random variable with its size-biased version; see Section 2.4 of \cite{arratia19}.
-Combining this with Lemma 2.4 of \cite{arratia19} on size-biasing a mixture, we have that $W^\star=1+A$, where $A\sim\text{MBin}(n-\ell-1,Q^\star)$.
+Combining this with Lemma 2.4 of \cite{arratia19} on size-biasing a mixture, we have that $W^\star=1+A$, where $A\sim\text{MBin}(n-\ell-1,Q^\star)$ and a mixed binomial distribution with first parameter equal to zero should be interpreted as a point mass at zero.
 Similarly, and noting that $\frac{\mathbb{E}[W]}{\mathbb{E}[W]+1}=\frac{\beta}{\gamma}$, we may write

 where $I_{\beta/\gamma}$ is a Bernoulli random variable with mean $\beta/\gamma$ which is independent of all else.
 It then follows that we may write

 where $B\sim\text{MBin}(n-\ell-1,Q^+)$,

 and $C\sim\text{MBin}(1,(1-I_\gamma I_{\beta/\gamma})Q)$, and where, conditional on $Q$, $Q^\star$ and the Bernoulli random variables $I_\gamma$ and $I_{\beta/\gamma}$, $B$ and $C$ are independent.
 Since $Q^\star$ is stochastically larger than $Q$, the closure of the usual stochastic order under mixtures (see Theorem 1.A.3(d) of \cite{shaked07}) implies that $Q^\star$ is stochastically larger than $Q^+$.
 Since the binomial distribution $\text{Bin}(n,q)$ is stochastically increasing in $q$ (see Example 1.A.25 of \cite{shaked07}), and again using closure of stochastic ordering under mixtures, we then have that $A$ is stochastically larger than $B$.
 Hence, for $h\in\mathcal{H}$, the bound \eqref{eq:NegBinStinFac} gives